September 10, 2020 |

-Brands today have complex media needs, driven in part by buyers’ preferences for rich digital content.
+As a marketer, you’ve probably asked yourself the question, “What is Digital Asset Management (DAM)?”
+DAM helps brands manage their complex media needs, driven in part by buyers’ preferences for rich digital content.
 In fact, infographics and videos rank among the top five types of media that B2B buyers like to consume.

 Some platforms exist that have some similar content features—web content management systems, cross channel campaign management software, and ecommerce platforms.
 But only a digital asset management (DAM) platform is optimized to manage the content lifecycle including omnichannel content creation, management, and sharing.
+That’s why we’ve put together this helpful article that covers:

 A comprehensive digital asset management system definition must also acknowledge the importance of storing contextual elements, like text snippets and product data.
 Finally, DAM software helps users track digital files throughout the creative workflow.
 This ensures brand consistency and alignment across media assets, geographies, versions, and channels.